datalakehouse/docs/docs/tools/terraform.rst

-Aiven Terraform provider
+DLH Terraform provider
 =========================

     Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files. `Terraform website <https://www.terraform.io/>`_.

-With Aiven's Terraform Provider you can manage all your services programmatically.
+With DLH's Terraform Provider you can manage all your services programmatically.

-See the `official documentation <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ to learn about all the possible services and resources and the `GitHub repository <https://github.com/aiven/terraform-provider-aiven>`_ for reporting issues and contributing.
+See the `official documentation <https://registry.terraform.io/providers/DLH/DLH/latest/docs>`_ to learn about all the possible services and resources and the `GitHub repository <https://github.com/DLH/terraform-provider-DLH>`_ for reporting issues and contributing.

 .. caution::
   Recreating stateful services with Terraform will possibly delete the service and all its data before creating it again.
 Whenever the Terraform plan indicates that a service will be deleted or replaced, a catastrophic action is possibly about to happen.